New York Drug Possession Lawyers

-Aggressive Defense for Clients in Manhattan, Nassau County, Suffolk County & Beyond
+Aggressive Defense Against Drug Possession Charges in Manhattan, Nassau County & Suffolk County

 Barket Epstein Kearon Aldea & LoTurco, LLP provides uncompromising, highly experienced criminal defense representation for individuals accused of drug possession in Nassau County, Suffolk County, and throughout the tri-state area, as well as in all state and federal charges involving controlled substances.
 Our New York drug possession lawyer comprises renowned leaders in their respective fields, with diverse backgrounds and experience that enable us to provide effective legal counsel and defense.

-Remember, if you are arrested for drug possession, you have the right to an attorney, no matter the circumstances surrounding your charges.
-Demand to exercise this right.
+Remember, if you are arrested for drug possession, you have the right to an attorney, no matter the circumstances surrounding your charges—demand to exercise this right.
 Remain silent, as even attempting to show your cooperation could backfire and result in self-incriminating statements or actions that harm your case later.
-Instead, contact a New York drug possession attorney at our firm and ensure that your rights are protected.
+Instead, contact our firm's New York drug possession attorney and ensure your rights are protected.

 New York Drug Possession Laws